Smolensk air disaster: Polish publication of ATC tapes

-MAK publication of ATC tapes
+IAC publication of ATC tapes

-In response to the Polish claims of publicity MAK published transcripts of ATC recordings on its website.
-The announcement made on MAK website states that the transcripts are based on a copy of recordings identical to the one which was given to the Polish side during the investigation.
+In response to the Polish claims of publicity, the IAC published transcripts of ATC recordings on its website.
+The announcement made on the IAC website states that the transcripts are based on a copy of recordings identical to the one which was given to the Polish side during the investigation.

 The transcripts include: "Open microphone", phone calls and radio transmissions.
 The transcripts show that communication between the ATC and PLF101 was done mostly in Russian with only a few English phrases.

 Causes

-MAK report
+IAC report

-The MAK report found the "immediate cause" of the accident was the failure of the crew to make a timely decision to proceed to an alternate airport despite being warned multiple times of the poor weather conditions at Smolensk.
+The IAC report found the "immediate cause" of the accident was the failure of the crew to make a timely decision to proceed to an alternate airport despite being warned multiple times of the poor weather conditions at Smolensk.
 Another immediate cause was the descent below minimums without visual contact with the ground as well as ignoring numerous TAWS warnings.
 This led to controlled flight into terrain.
-Additionally, the MAK report found an "immediate cause" of the accident was the presence in the cockpit of the Commander-in-Chief of the Polish Air Force, which placed extreme stress and "psychological pressure" on the Captain to "continue descent in conditions of unjustified risk with a dominating aim of landing at any means."
+Additionally, the IAC report found an "immediate cause" of the accident was the presence in the cockpit of the Commander-in-Chief of the Polish Air Force, which placed extreme stress and "psychological pressure" on the Captain to "continue descent in conditions of unjustified risk with a dominating aim of landing at any means."

 A "contributing factor" to the accident was a long discussion with the Protocol director and the crew of the Yak-40 regarding the actual weather and the impossibility of landing at Smolensk in such weather conditions.
 The report found this discussion caused the Captain to experience "clash of motives."
 On one hand he knew that landing in the reported weather conditions was unsafe.
 On the other hand, he faced strong motivation to land at Smolensk anyway.
 He expected a strong negative reaction from the President if he chose to divert the aeroplane and land at an alternate airport.

 Other "contributing factors" were a lack of compliance with standard operating procedures, a lack of crew resource management, and a significant gap in bad weather flights by the PIC (he had not flown in weather conditions similar to Smolensk that day in four months).
 Additional "contributing factors" were the Navigator calling out radar altitudes without considering the uneven terrain in the area, utilization of the autopilot and autothrottles much lower than minimum descent altitude which did not comply with the Flight Crew Operations Manual for the Tu-154, and the late start of the final descent which caused the crew to maintain a higher than normal vertical speed.

 A "systemic cause" of the accident were "significant shortcomings in the organization of flight operations, flight crew preparation and arrangement of the VIP flight in the special air regiment."